Program of Study

 The Minor in History

-The history minor consists of HIST 270: “Historical Methods and Interpretations” and four other courses to be elected from among at least two of the three major areas in the department curriculum (Europe, U.S., outside U.S. and Europe).
+The history minor consists of HIST 270: “Historical Methods and Interpretations” and four other courses to be selected from among at least two of the three major areas in the department curriculum (Europe, U.S., outside U.S. and Europe).
+In addition to History 270, at least one other course must be at the 200 or 300 level.

 The Major in Historical Studies